Invisible millions pay price of statelessness

 And experts believe awareness is growing.

-"I think states are actually starting to recognize that there is a potential overlap between statelessness and national security issues," Kohn said.
+"I think states are actually starting to recognise that there is a potential overlap between statelessness and national security issues," Kohn said.

 In December the UNHCR will host a ministerial-level meeting where countries will be asked to join the 1961 convention and make pledges to address specific concerns on their territory.